-- In a mixing basin, combine all ingredients.
+- In a mixing basin, combine all the ingredients.

 While garlic butter is the primary component of garlic bread, it can also be used to flavor fish, steaks, veggies, and pasta.

-Although you may purchase pre-made garlic butter, it is far easier and tastes better to create your own.
-This straightforward dish mixes salted butter, minced garlic, and optionally chopped parsley.
+Although you may purchase pre-made garlic butter, it is far easier and tastes better to make your own.
+This straightforward dish combines salted butter, minced garlic, and optionally chopped parsley.

 While the butter-to-garlic ratio in this recipe is great for creating garlic bread, if you plan to use the compound butter to flavor meat, fish, or vegetables, you may want to increase the amount of butter to balance out the garlic’s intensity.